automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Latirhinus.md

 # Latirhinus
-## Description: This duck-billed dinosaur had an enormous nose.
+## This duck-billed dinosaur had an enormous nose.